mpusch88/Externalizer/README.md

 # Externalizer

 Externalizer is a VST3 audio plugin built using the [JUCE framework](https://juce.com/).
 This project aims to enable audio routing to/from external hardware processors from within digital audio workstations (DAWs) and other audio programs.
 Key features include latency compensation, dry/wet control, and gain staging.
+(WIP)

 ## Requirements